-The selling stockholders named in this prospectus are offering shares of common stock of First Watch Restaurant Group, Inc. (the "Company").
+The selling stockholders named in this prospectus are offering 4,500,000 shares of common stock of First Watch Restaurant Group, Inc. (the "Company").
 We are not selling any shares of common stock under this prospectus and we will not receive any proceeds from the sale of common stock to be offered by the selling stockholders.
 See "Use of Proceeds."

 Our common stock is listed on the Nasdaq Global Select Market ("Nasdaq") under the symbol "FWRG."
-On stock as reported on Nasdaq was \$ per share.
+On September 14, 2022, the last sale price of our common stock as reported on Nasdaq was \$15.89 per share.